akashkr1303/Ad_hoc_Insights/README.md

 ## How to Use This Repository
 - **Data:** The dataset used in this project is not publicly available due to confidentiality agreements.
 However, a sample dataset with similar structure and fields can be used to replicate the analyses.
 - **SQL Scripts:** The repository contains SQL scripts used for data cleaning, EDA, and generating insights.
-- **Documentation:** Detailed documentation is provided for each phase of the project, including the methodology, code explanations, and key findings.
+- **Documentation:** Detailed documentation is provided for each phase of the project.

 ## Conclusion
 The "Consumer Goods Ad-hoc Insights" project highlights the importance of data analytics in modern business decision-making.
 By leveraging MySQL for comprehensive data analysis, we provided Atliq Hardware with valuable insights that significantly impacted their strategic planning and operational efficiency.